-Table 9.3.1 presents a summary of the various resource and reserve estimates made for the Masara Mines along with the classification systems or codes adopted for each estimate as well as other relevant notes.
+Table 9.3.1 presents a summary of the various resource and reserve estimates made for the Masara mines along with the classification systems or codes adopted for each estimate as well as other relevant notes.
 Citations in the text are listed under the references section, which may include other reports and communications cited elsewhere in this work.

-Year Author(s) Reserve or Mehtodology Applicable Code used to Notes Resource Classify 2020 Raul Cezar Reserve Ordinary Kriging combined with block filtering PMRC 2020 Carlito Ausa Resource Ordinary Kriging, Geostatistical PMRC 2017 Rolando Pena Resource Ordinary Kriging, Geostatistical PMRC 2017 Raul Cezar Reserve Ordinary Kriging combined with block filtering PMRC 2015 Rolando Pena Resource Ordinary Kriging, Geostatistical PMRC 2015 Raul Cezar Reserve Ordinary Kriging combined with block filtering PMRC 2012 Malihan and Flores Resource Geostatistical PMRC 41 Selected Veins, updated SPGR per vein; strike, dip, and plunge considered 2011 McManus Resource Inverse Distance Geological Model Update 2009 Tmalihan Resource Review of Tsantos PMRC Classifies and provides a report stating the 2009 Resource to be PMRC 2009 Tsantos Resource Long Section, Polygonal method (Avg Grade per Block) Categories are based on USGS 1980 code but reports as NI 43-101 compliant by Apex to respective Stock exchange Very conservative with most of the resource bein readily converted to reserve.
-Reviewed by TDMalihan, Cp Geology.
-Not compliant as no report presented 2007 Jensen and Petersen Resource Long Section, Polygonal method (assigned grade per block with payability penalty) Code is not specified but reported as NI 43-101 compliant Crew gold Conservative but then some infered blocks go beyond the scope of the methodology stated to bulk out od inferred resources.
-Report is not 2006 SDDominy Resource Long Section, Polygonal method (assigned grade per block with payability penalty) NI 43-101 2004 MGB Reserve Long Section, Polygonal method (Avg Grade per Block) Claims to be JORC compliant but Snowden says it is not 2001 Apex Resource (stated as Reserve) Long Section, Polygonal method (assigned grade per block with payability penalty) Roughly USGS 1980 SG 2.45 t/m3 1995 ACA Howe Resource + Reserve Long Section, Polygonal method (Avg Grade per Block) USGS 1980 SG 2.5 t/m3
+Table 9.3.1 Previous resource estimates, and codes used to classify and methodologies metriodologies Year Author(s) Reserve or Resource Methodology Applicabel Code used to classify Notes 2020 Raul Cezar Reserve Geostatistical PMRC Using the 2016 Resource of Leo A. Sosa.
+2016 Leo A. Sosa Resource Geostatistical PMRC Incorporating estimation results of parcels I,II,III,V, and VI to the resource estimate of 2012 2014 CA Ausa and Leo A. Sosa Resource Geostatistical PMRC Review of 2012 resource plus exploration results of parcel I, II, III, V, and VI 2012 Malihan and Flores Resource Geostatistical PMRC 41 selected veins, updated SpGr per vein, strike, dip and plunge considered as with QAQC 2011 MacManus Resource Inverse Distance PMRC Geological Model Updated 2009 TMalihan Resource Review of TSantos PMRC Classifies and provides a report stating the 2009 Resource to be PMRC compliant 2009 Tsantos Resource Long Section, Polygonal method (Ave Grade per Block) Categories used are based on USGS 1980 code but reported as NI 43-101 compliant by Crew gold, and PMRC compliant by Apex to respective Stock Exchanges Very conservative with most of the resource bein readily converted to reserve.
+Reviewed by TD Malihan, CP Geology.
+Not compliant as no report presented 2007 SMJenesen and Petersen Resource Long Section, Polygonal method (assigned grade per block with a payability penalty) Code is not specified but reported as NI 43-101 compliant by Crew gold Very conservative but them some infered blocks go beyond the scope of the methodology stated to bulk out Infered resources.
+Report is not suitable for a compliant format 2006 S Dominy Resource Long Section, Polygonal method (assigned grade per block with a payability penalty) NI 43-101 2004 MGB Reserve Long Section, Polygonal method (Ave Grade per Block) Claims to be JORC compliant but Snowden says it is not 2001 Apex Resource stated as Reserve Long Section, Polygonal method (assigned grade per block with a payability penalty) Roughly USGS 1980 SG 2.45 t/m3 1995 ACA Howe Resource Long Section, Polygonal method (Ave Grade per Block) USGS 1980 SG 2.5 t/m3